symphoniacloud/dynamodb-entity-store/README.md

 * ... but also allows non-standard and/or multi-table designs.
 * A pretty-much-complete coverage of the entire DynamoDB API / SDK, including batch and transaction operations, and options for diagnostic metadata (e.g. "consumed capacity").
-* ... all without any runtime library dependencies, apart from official AWS DynamoDB libraries (AWS SDK V3).
+* ... all without any runtime library dependencies, apart from the official AWS DynamoDB libraries (AWS SDK V3).

 This library is named _Entity Store_ since it's based on the idea that your DynamoDB tables store one or many collections of related records, and each collection has the same persisted structure.